advanderveer/go-loadtmpl/README.md

 </html>
 ```

-then write the template that extends it and add the specially crafted comment at the top:
+Then, write the template that extends it and add the specially crafted comment at the top:

 ```html
 {{/* extends "layout.html" */}}
 {{block "page_title" .}}About{{end}}
 {{block "page" .}}I load templates{{end}}
 ```

+In you Go file, probably somewhere next to your web handler

 ```Go
 fs := http.Dir(".") //provide access to the template files through the http.FileSystem interface.